MaXo2-YM/Moogle/README.md

 - use the option `--log` (or `-l` to be coupled with other options) when you launch directly the bot
 	> Ex : `$ ruby main.rb -l`
 - edit `./conf/app.conf` and put the `$LogToFile` constant to `true` (default: `false`). this way, it will automatically log to consol when you launch the bot without parameters

+### Multilingual
+Some of the bot responses are expressed in a language (for now it's just the error messages).
+I made them in french beacause the users that the bot is destined to are french, but I also made them in english for the most common use.
+Feel free to add your own language too (and I'll be glad to see your pull request !)

+> How does it work ?!
+Well, the language file are in the `./lang/` directory.
+The files are nammed with the [Locale guidelines](https://lh.2xlibre.net/locales/) (`fr_FR`,`en_EN`, etc) the files uses global variable in which are stored the translations.
+If you need to pass variables to the string, use the %1, %2,... format like in the file you already have.
+In the file `app.conf` you'll find a global variable named `$Language` that you can edit to put your locale.
+> But wait, there's more !
+For now, you'll also have to edit `./conf/APIGoogle.conf` to change the `geoloc` and `UIlang` parameters to match your language too.
+In the future, theses parameters will be determined straight from your locale.
+And in another future, this will be an optional parameter send with the request by the user !

 ### Commands
 #### `!google <search>`